cpraveen/fem/dg2d/scalar_lagrange_mpi/README.md

 paraview solution.pvd
 ```

-You can save in high order format by setting
+You can save the solution in high order format by setting

 ```shell
 flags.write_higher_order_cells = true
 ```

 but this only works in paraview.

+With Visit, you can see the mesh partitions by plotting `Add -> Subset -> domains`.

 ## Exercise